 Graphics: Getting a discrete is recommended, but not necessary.

-Our team has been using Lenovo laptops on and off for the last decade and we were excited when the Lenovo Ideapad received a major upgrade this year with the S145 model which makes it #1 on our list of middle and high school laptops.
+Our team has been using Lenovo laptops on and off for the last decade and we were excited when the Lenovo Ideapad received a major upgrade this year with the 3 model which makes it #1 on our list of middle and high school students laptops.
 The laptop now features 12GB of DDR4 Ram, 256GB solid-state storage, and an Intel i5 processor that is more than capable of handling most students’ needs.

 Lenovo is known for making quality, lightweight laptops.
 The Ideapad has always been one of their most value-driven laptops available making it perfect for the budget-conscious middle and high school student.

-Even with all of these features, the Ideapad weighs a mere 4.08lbs and is only 0.8 inches thick, so your backpack won’t be weighed down by this laptop.
+Even with all of these features, the Ideapad weighs a mere 4lbs and is only 0.8 inches thick, so your backpack won’t be weighed down by this laptop.

 2. MacBook Air – For macOS Lovers